kevindelord/swift-style-guide/README.markdown

 ### Struct Initializers

 Use the native Swift struct initializers rather than the legacy CGGeometry constructors.
-The `CGPoint` is a new native swift function, it should be used rather than the old `CGPointMake` as it is a legacy C method.
+`CGPoint` is a now a struct with native Swift initializers that should be used rather than the old `CGPointMake` as it is a legacy C method.
 Even though they might do the same now, the swift one has much future.

 Also it’s more readable in a swift environment and feels better integrated.